-8.50am - morning registration in form room.
+Morning registrations are in form rooms.
 On Mondays, Wednesdays and Fridays all students attend whole school assembly in the hall.
 On Tuesdays and Thursdays, students have form time which may include year group or lower school assemblies and house activities.
 Form time discussion and activities have a pastoral theme and cover topics which often feed into the curriculum including current affairs, book study, the environment, careers and the annual school charity week.

 A number of lunch clubs operate during the second half of the lunch break.
-Please visit our School Life pages for more information on extra-curricular activities and clubs and societies.
+Please visit our School Life page for more information on extra-curricular activities and clubs and societies.

 4.05pm - school buses depart.
 For more information on bus schedules and routes, please visit Transport in the School Life pages Transition from Primary School to First Form.

 We work closely with local primary schools and prior to First Form students joining the school, the Head and Deputy Head of Lower School visit each child at their school, typically 44 different primary schools across the area.
 This is a valuable opportunity for new students to get to know lower school senior staff and to ask any questions.
 Staff also discuss any special educational needs requirements with primary school teachers.